Leave of Absence and Withdrawal

 Even though courses are online, you are still enrolled as a full-time student at Duke Kunshan University.
 A full load of 2 to 2.5 courses should occupy you approximately 48 to 60 hours per week of total in- and out-of-class time.
 Just as at DKU, employment should be limited to no more than 40 hours a month (10 hours a week) while classes are in session.

 How will science labs be handled?

-DKU instructors are creating approaches to ensure students are well equipped with lab skills and can advance through the science curriculum.
-All instructors are working to create options such as “virtual labs” that will allow students to complete the entire Session 3 course on schedule.
-The virtual labs are designed carefully to allow students to see and do actual manipulations, calculations and demonstrate lab skills.
+DKU instructors have created approaches to ensure students are well equipped with lab skills and can advance through the science curriculum.
+All instructors have created options such as virtual labs, which are designed to allow students to see and do actual manipulations, calculations and demonstrate lab skills.
 Also, there is increased effort to work with students on aspects of experimental design, data analysis, reading the primary literature, and writing lab reports.
 Labs for some courses may also be designed for students to complete with common, household objects.
-In some cases, professors may give students the chance to finish originally planned lab activities, but without grade or academic credit, when the campus reopens.

 How would using Coursera for DKU or Coursera for Duke be different from someone using normal Coursera?